-Prior to joining United Way Suncoast, Holly worked as legislative aide to U.S. Congressman Rubén Hinojosa, a senior member on the House Financial Services Committee and Chair of the Financial and Economic Literacy Caucus.
+Prior to joining United Way Suncoast, Holly worked as legislative aide to Congressman Rubén Hinojosa, a senior member on the powerful House Financial Services Committee and Chair of the Congressional Hispanic Caucus.
 She served as his lead adviser on financial services and housing issues, with a focus on financial empowerment for low-income Americans.
 Previous to her work on Capitol Hill, Holly worked at the U.S. Department of Education and at United Way of Tucson and Southern Arizona.

 Holly has a Masters in Public Policy from Georgetown University and a Bachelors degree in Political Science from Emory University.
 She is proudly a product of Pinellas County Public Schools and a daughter of Florida public educators.